StratifyLabs/StratifyLabs.github.io/_posts/2017-12-29-Engineering-Process.md

 <div class="alert alert-info">
 <b>What is an iteration?</b>
 <p>
-An iteration in the engineering process is where you stop, take what you have learned to date and revert to an early step in the process.
+An iteration in the engineering process is where you stop, take what you have learned to date and revert to an earlier step in the process.
 The quintessential iteration is going from product requirements to testing an initial prototype then jump back to requirements development based on what you have learned.
 The first iteration is typically the most expensive and time consuming.
 </p>
 </div>